UniStuttgart-VISUS/megamol/plugins/gui/README.md

 The GUI of MegaMol is based on [Dear ImGui](https://github.com/ocornut/imgui).

 **NOTE**
 * Hotkeys use the key mapping of the US keyboard layout.
-Other keyboard layouts are currently not considerd or recognised.
+Other keyboard layouts are currently not considered or recognized.
 Consider possible transposed `z` and `y` which are used in `undo` and `redo` hotkeys on text input.
 * Parameter values in the lua command `mmSetParamValue` must have the value enclosed in `[=[`and `]=]` delimiters.
 String delimiters `"` for parameter values are not supported any more.

 ### [1] Main Menu